 There’s always been an abundance of awesome fast food available in this fast city but how much can we get through without compromising our health?
-Well, a new opening that launched just off Times Square a few weeks ago by the name of Two Forks, now offers New Yorkers fast food that’s been slow cooked.
-That means no more nasty food that’s bad for you and instead, slow cooked food that is in fact much better for you but served at a quick-pace for the lunch time crowd.
+Well, a new opening that launched just off Times Square a few weeks ago by the name of Two Forks, now offers New Yorkers fast food with a twist – it’s been slow cooked.
+That means you can say goodbye to compromising your health when you only have time for a five minute lunch break as these guys have taken care of all of the work before you’ve even walked through the door.
 We sat down with co-founder and chef, Michael Kaplan, to ask him a little more about the new opening:

 Have you always worked in the food/restaurant industry?

 I have always been involved in the food and restaurant business.
 I learned at an early age that my passion for the culinary arts and restaurant business was an immediate love affair.
 After working for several New York City restaurants, I left to work as a personal chef for a prominent New York family.
 Although I enjoyed my time there, I always knew that restaurants were where I felt most at home.

 How did the idea for Two Forks come about?

 The idea for Two Forks came about after a family BBQ.
 I had pulled some rib meat off the bone to make a sandwich, and ended up making pulled rib sandwiches for everyone at the table.
 I immediately shared the idea with Dave and after discovering we both had a mutual love for tender, slow roasted meats, we decided pursuing Two Forks might be a good idea

 You’ve been open a few weeks now, what do you think have been the biggest learnings at Two Forks in your first few weeks of operations?